Skip to main content

 Locally Sourced

-38 x 38 x 3 canvas housed in antique walnut wood pieces built into this special custom frame. plaster + concrete + iron paint + rust activator + crushed crystal quartz + crushed blue kyanite + powdered black onyx + black oxide watercolor from the French quarries + sand from folly + oil + ink + acrylic + linseed oil.
+38 x 38 x 3 canvas housed in antique walnut wood pieces built into this special hand-crafted frame. plaster + concrete + iron paint + rust activator + crushed crystal quartz + crushed blue kyanite + powdered black onyx + black oxide watercolor from a french quarrie + sand from folly + oil + ink + acrylic + linseed oil.

-My void is filling, I know I'm becoming whole.
-I also know when I’m acting out of fear of abandonment, rejection, and people-pleasing.
-There’s no magic switch.
+Today, I have to take a personal inventory of when I am acting out of fear of abandonment, rejection, and people-pleasing.
+I HAVE TO have a therapist who can guide me to create a self-analysis that will not feed into a cycle of guilt and shame.
+There is no magic switch.
 I used to think when you realize where the negative coping mechanisms and negative behaviors stemmed from, having that knowledge and awareness would be enough.
-Along with talk therapy, and really trying hard to change.
-Wanting it in every part of your being.
-It was pretty frustrating realizing decades of conditioning and filling this empty part of myself with anything that would bring me instant gratification was going to take a long time to reprogram.
+Wanting to change without continuous action, is like patching a leak with paper tape.
+It will hold the water back for a little while, but those feelings will eventually break through.
+Decades of conditioning and filling this empty part of myself with ANYTHING that would provide me that rush of instant gratification was going to take a long time to reprogram.

-There's this beautiful part of recovery where your awareness feels so deeply empowering like you now know all of the secrets to your inner universe.
+There's this beautiful part of recovery where your awareness feels so deeply empowering like you know all of the secrets to your inner universe.
 By the same token, having that awareness and watching yourself make decisions that are not aligned with who you want to be anymore can be devastating.
 Almost like giving your best friend advice and watching them go back to someone that was causing them immense pain.
-My new behaviors, crawling back to my old behaviors because it feels safe.
+Crawling back to old behaviors because it feels safe.
+I ask myself, consistently, would I treat my best friend the way I treat myself?

 Item filling the void